Exploring one of the continuing conundrums which has been with us from the beginning of the series.

 Meanwhile, Albus had assigned at least some of the Order to sentry duty in or around Little Whinging to be on the alert for Sirius Black, who they all knew by sight.
 Vernon spotted at least a few of them.

 Whatever time of day the confrontation with Pettigrew takes place, and however quickly Sirius is apprehended and packed off to Azkaban, the Ministry is still likely to be keeping a tight hold on what is released to the press, and when.
-The whole business is also likely to generate a lot of red tape, and Albus is there until quite late in the evening.
+Even bypassing a trial, the whole business is also likely to generate a lot of red tape, and Albus is there until quite late in the evening.
 He probably had dinner in London with members of the Wizengamot that he wants to influence going forward, given the pending circus of DE trials.
 He returns to the castle very late, and departs for London early enough on Tuesday, that no one in the castle, that we know of, had a chance to speak with him.

 The story regarding Black’s arrest did not break before Tuesday.
 Hagrid seems not to have read it yet, as of Tuesday night.
 Minerva also seems to have already taken up her position on the Dursley’s front wall before she got her copy of the Prophet, for Hagrid’s mention of having borrowed Black’s motorcycle prompts no reaction from her.